5T33Z0/OC-Little-Translated/D_Updating_OpenCore/README.md

 ## Tools and prerequisites
 - Working Internet Connection
 - Download and install [**OCAT**](https://github.com/ic005k/QtOpenCoreConfig/releases)
+- :warning: Keep a backup of your working EFI folder on a FAT32 formatted USB flash drive in case something goes wrong!

 ### For users updating from OpenCore 0.6.5 or lower
 :warning: **CAUTION**: When updating OpenCore from version ≤ 0.6.5, disabling `Bootstrap` is mandatory prior to updating OpenCore, to avoid issue which otherwise can only be resolved by a CMOS reset: